Brief guide to MND

 Degeneration of the motor neurones leads to weakness and wasting of muscles, causing increasing loss of mobility in the limbs, and difficulties with speech, swallowing and breathing.

 The muscles first affected tend to be those in the hands, feet and mouth, dependent on which type of the disease you are diagnosed with.

-MND does not usually affect the senses or the bladder and bowel.
-Some people may experience changes in thinking and behaviour, often referred to as cognitive impairment, but only a very few will experience severe cognitive change.
+MND does not usually affect the senses (sight, sound, touch) or the bladder and bowel.
+Some people may experience changes in thinking and behaviour, often referred to as cognitive impairment, but only a few will experience severe cognitive change.

 The effects of MND can vary enormously from person to person, from the presenting symptoms, and the rate and pattern of the disease progression, to the length of survival time after diagnosis.

 Motor neurone disease can be extremely difficult to diagnose for several reasons:

 - The early symptoms can be quite slight, such as clumsiness, mild weakness or slightly slurred speech, all of which can be attributed to other reasons.
 It can be some time before someone feels it necessary to see a GP